nkabbara/nkabbara.github.io/docs/how-are-you.md

 made up of different parts.

-The most common representation of this view has a physical part with some health related activies that you must do.
+The most common representation of this view has a physical part with some health related activities that you must do.
 Like exercise three times a week and eat healthy.
 A spiritual part that advices you to meditate and take long walks in nature.
 And several other parts with their corresponding tasks that are supposed to increase your potential and reinforce your purpose.